frameworkjet/FrameworkJet/README.md

 ## Additional configurations (optional)

 ### CRON tasks
 In the root directory of the framework you will find a folder named “Tasks“.
 The purpose of this folder is to contain php files which can be requested by CRON tasks on regular basis.
-For example, the file “SystemCheckForLogs.php” *(which most probably will be in the directory)* checks if there are errors logs generated during the last 36 hours and if there are, you can send email to the system administrator.
+For example, the file “SystemCheckForLogs.php” *(which most probably will be in the directory)* checks if there are error logs generated during the last 36 hours and if there are, it sends an email to the system administrator with a detail report.
 You can also write your own logic *(to add different notification methods)*.

-For Ubuntu, if you want to set a CRON task for that specific file, go to the terminal and type:
+For Ubuntu, if you want to set up a CRON task for that specific file, go to the terminal and type:
 ```
 crontab -e
 ```